LukaJCB/PathHub/ARCHITECTURE.md

 When someone is removed as a follower they are also removed from the group.
 As such they will no longer receive any updates if the owner uploads a new post, and the client will delete any of its existing DEKs it has received from the owner.

+At any time a user can choose to rotate the DEK to any of their posts by generating a new key, re-encrypting the post, updating the DEK in their manifest and sharing it to their group.
+This can be beneficial in the case where a user that was removed is known to use a malicious client that never deletes keys.
+This would stop them from being able to access the content (though the malicious user could still have a local unecrypted copy of the post).

 To recap, every user will have a post manifest that contains all their DEKs and objectIDs, they will share this with all their followers securely using an MLS group that represents them and their followers.

 This pseudo code represents the structure every user has to store locally to use the application: